mpardalos/mpardalos.com/content/now.md

 My focus is currently on this website.
 I have grown really interested in the ideas of the [IndieWeb](https://indieweb.org) community, as well as Digital Gardens.
 This website is inspired by both of these concepts.

 I also spend quite a bit of time working on my [homelab](https://www.reddit.com/r/homelab/), trying out different software

+You will also often find me walking around London with my camera, and you can find some of my photos on my [photography page](/photography)